eleCtrik18/eleCtrik18/README.md

  ### Hi there, I'm Chetan Singh 👋

  ## I'm a Student!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+ MS Ramaiah Institute of Technology(2019-2023)

-.🔭 I’m currently working on ShopCart a flutter project.
+.🔭 I’m currently working on ShopCart, a flutter project.

 .🌱 I’m currently learning more about Flask and WebDev.